wowsims/wotlk/tools/wowsimsexporter/WowSimsExporter/README.md

 If you change your gear, and enchants or some gems, you can either rerun `/wse export` if you closed the window and the data will be updated. or just click the `Generate Data` button.

-**To find the import button on WoWSims**
+**To find the import button**

-As this is in a testing phase, the addon button his hidden from the website to avoid issues with users not knowing where the addon is!
+As this is in a testing phase, the import button his hidden from the website to avoid issues with users not knowing where the addon is!

-To find the import button you can see it by going to the options cogwheel and enabling experimental features, it will then appear under Import!
+To find the import button you can see it by going to any of the sims and adding `?debug` to the URL.
+If there is a # in the URL the `?debug` has to come first.

 This will add a import button to the top right of the page to the right of the report a feature button.